 Special Collections - Leaf Collection

-*On November 2nd, City of Cambridge crews will start an extensive loose leaf collection in the city.
-(WEATHER PERMITTING)
+On November 7, City of Cambridge crews will start an extensive loose leaf collection in the city (weather permitting).
+Please have your leaves raked to the curb/roadside just prior to when collection begins on November 7.

-Please ensure that your leaves are raked to the curb/roadside just prior to when collection begins on November 2.
-Remember, kids are tempted to play in the leaves, so please ensure their safety by telling them NOT to play in the roadside leaf piles.
+- Remember, kids are tempted to play in the leaves, so please ensure their safety by telling them not to play in the roadside leaf piles.

-Please leave storm sewer grates uncovered.
-Kindly ensure the leaves are stored on the road as close to the curb as possible, and where there are no curbs kindly store the leaves on the road at the edge of the asphalt.
+- Please leave storm sewer grates uncovered.
+Make sure the leaves are stored on the road as close to the curb as possible, and where there are no curbs, store the leaves on the road at the edge of the asphalt.

 Region of Waterloo Yard Waste Collection